 What Should You Wear And Take With You?

-- Wear your swimwear as I’m unsure if there’s changing rooms.
+- Wear your swimwear as I’m unsure if there are changing rooms.

 - Supported trainers; no open toes.